gatuk/JavaKirkwoord2023/README.md

     if (i ==5) {
         break;
     }
-    System.out.println(i);// print 0,1,2,3,4 and break out of loop when I reach 5 }
+    System.out.println(i);// print 0,1,2,3,4 and break out of loop when i reach 5 }

 for (int i = 0; i < 10; i++) {